Lee County, Mississippi

 Lee County is a county in U.S. state of Mississippi.
-At the 2020 census, the population was 83,353.
+At the 2020 census, the population was 83,343.
+Its county seat is Tupelo.
 Lee County is included in the Tupelo Micropolitan Statistical Area.

 History

-Lee County was established by the state legislature on October 26, 1866, and named for General Robert E. Lee, General in Chief of the Armies of the Confederate States.
-It was formed from Itawamba and Pontotoc; therefore, the record and list of pioneers mentioned in those counties embrace a great number who were residents of what is now Lee.
+Lee County was established by the Mississippi Legislature on October 26, 1866, and named for General Robert E. Lee, General in Chief of the Armies of the Confederate States.
+It was formed from Itawamba and Pontotoc counties; therefore, the record and list of early settlers mentioned in those counties embrace a great number who were residents of what is present day Lee County.

 Geography

 According to the U.S. Census Bureau, the county has a total area of 453 sqmi, of which 450 sqmi is land and 3.2 sqmi (0.7%) is water.